 Be sure to protect this plant during the winter season.

 This plant is attractive to butterflies and hummingbirds.

 Mexican Bush Sage (Salvia Leucantha)

-This perennial is native to tropical and subtropical areas in eastern and central Mexico.
+The perennial Salvia Leucantha is native to tropical and subtropical areas in eastern and central Mexico.

 The plant grows about 4’ feet high and 6’ feet wide.

 It has erected, and arching stems with purple or blue inflorescences.

 Its foliage stays evergreen in frost-free areas throughout the year.

 It thrives best in hardiness zones 8 to 10.